PopovEvgeniy/fastwiper/readme.txt

 5: The invalid number of the wipe passes.
 6: Can't create the temporary directory.
 7: Can't destroy the temporary directory.
+8: Can't get the disk free space.
+9: The command-line arguments is invalid.

 The source code.